In need of a waterproof backpack? You’ve come to the dry-ight place 🙂

 If you don’t want to wear the Wander Pack like a backpack, it quickly converts into a duffel by stowing shoulder straps in the back panel and using the grab handle for easy lifting.
 Sorted.

-When protecting you stuff (especially important things like laptops and term papers) is a high priority, look no further than the best waterproof backpack for college students: the Timbuk2 Wander Pack.
+When protecting you stuff (especially important things like laptops and term papers) is a high priority, look no further than the Timbuk2 Wander Pack.
+It’s a good water-resistant backpack for college students and will keep their stuff dry, no matter how many keg-stands they do.

 Another awesome backpack Timbuk2 makes is the Timbuk2 Spire: the best waterproof laptop backpack on my list.
 This waterproof backpack is smaller and lighter than the Wander Pack listed above.
 It was specifically purpose-built to safeguard your electronics and important documents.